wjholden/Advent-of-Code-2022/README.md

 9. `**` mutable structs vs pure functions, pointers, recursion,  sets, distance/direction (vectors), absolute values
 10. `**` string building, modular arithmetic, simple assembly languages, tricky off-by-one errors
 11. `**` big integers (unless you can avoid it, which you can!), coprimes, parsers, interpreters, procedural programming, non-parallelizable problems, pointers/mutable structs
+12. `**` graph searching, Dijkstra's algorithm (maybe A* for part 1), passing functions as arguments, reductions, brute force is not the answer

 # Lessons Learned
 * Go is a really low-level language and does not provide batteries for things like `sum()` and `Set()`.